Job Description for an Automotive Master Mechanic

 Employment and Salary Outlook

-In 2012, the BLS reported that automotive service technicians and mechanics, including master mechanics, earned a median salary of $36,610.
-The employment growth of this field was projected to be average at 10%-19% from 2010-2020, as reported by O*Net Online.
-The BLS noted that the highest-paid workers were employed by local governments, with the exception of schools, and that some employers paid a commission based on the rate charged to the customer and the number of hours worked.
+In 2015, the BLS reported that automotive service technicians and mechanics, including master mechanics, earned a median salary of $39,550.
+The employment growth of this field was projected to be average, at 6% from 2016-2026.
+The BLS also noted that the highest-paid workers were employed by local governments, with the exception of schools, and that some employers paid a commission based on the rate charged to the customer and the number of hours worked.